patnavgon/Windfarms/README.md

-# Searchable Map Template - CSV
+# How to use the Searchable Map Template - CSV

 You want to put your data on a searchable, filterable map.
 Provide a comma separated file (CSV) and this free, open source template will do the rest.
 This template is a successor to Derek Eder's [Fusion Tables Map Template](https://github.com/derekeder/FusionTable-Map-Template).